aza32nav/wallchanger/README.md

 __TODO: Improvements__

-+ Check a command-line arguments approach or use a configuration file approach with (Minutes, image adjustment, and directory path).
++ Check a configuration file approach with (Minutes, image adjustment, and directory path).
 + Improve error handling.
 + Check a concurrent approach.
 + Improve, if possible, the generation of random numbers.